-Thrive Themes Apprentice Review: Is It Worth the Money?
+Thrive Apprentice Review: Any Good?
+Is It Worth The Money?

 So, you want to sell an online course on your WordPress site.
-You’ve heard Thrive Themes Apprentice is a good option, but how does it work?
+You’ve perhaps heard Thrive Themes Apprentice (from Thrive Themes) is a good option, but how does it work?
 Does it have all of the features you need?
-This Thrive Themes Apprentice review will help you to figure it out by exploring the following:
+This Thrive Apprentice review will help you to figure it out by exploring the following:

 - What Thrive Apprentice is, plus an overview of the Thrive Suite.